 Sometimes, though, this process can undergo significant stress after having done several weeks or months of prolonged near work, such as reading, writing, drafting, viewing a computer screen, playing video games, or texting.
 Often, someone who always has had good far distance vision gradually, or even suddenly, notices that his/her far vision is beginning to blur.
 Often, one eye will experience a change first; then, with time, the other eye will follow.
 A person in this situation most likely is a victim of “nearpoint stress,” which eventually can manifest itself in myopia (nearsightedness) and/or astigmatism, resulting in blurred distance vision.

 Strained eyes can develop symptoms of asthenopia, including eye discomfort and tiredness, headaches, and even eyelid twitching.
-Another symptom may be noticed when looking up from a long period of close work, and this is that objects across the room are a little blurry across the room.
-In the initial stages of nearpoint stress, far away objects will clear up gradually (as the ciliary muscles slowly relax).
+Another symptom may be noticed when looking up from a long period of close work, and this is that objects across the room are a little blurry.
+In the initial stages, far away objects will clear up gradually, as the ciliary muscles slowly relax.

 With time, though, if the stress is not relieved, this can become more permanent.
-This can cause the crystalline lens of the eye to take on and lock into a fatter, thicker shape (from front to back).
-If this takes place equally in all meridians, resulting in myopia, or in one meridian, resulting in astigmatism.
+This can cause the crystalline lens of the eye to take on and lock into a more curved, thicker shape (from front to back).
+If this takes place equally in all meridians, myopia can result; if the process is unequally distributed, astigmatism can result.
 This is not in conjunction with a weakening of the ciliary muscle but, rather, with a continual overaction of this muscle.

 The full process of nearpoing stress is not completely understood.
 It may be that too much near work, without giving the eyes frequent and sufficient breaks to view things across the room or further away, may result in an “over-heating” of the ciliary muscle of the eye.
-This excess heat can be transmitted into the vitreous humor and, over time, may cause pockets of this gel-like substance to soften.
+This excess heat may be transmitted into the vitreous humor and, over time, may cause pockets of this gel-like substance to soften.
 Immobile organic debris (known as “floaters”), located in some areas of the vitreous and which have been there since the time of fetal development, then may begin to move around, although this may not occur for everyone.

-Another consequence of prolonged near work can be a spasming of the ciliary muscle, which in turn can cause a constant overly convex shaping of the crystalline lens, which in turn will cause images to focus in front of the retina when viewing distant objects: myopia.
-This is the most common cause of nearpoint-stress-induced myopia or astigmatism.
+Another consequence of prolonged near work can be a spasming of the ciliary muscle, which in turn can cause a constant, overly-convex shaping of the crystalline lens.
+This can cause images to focus in front of the retina when viewing distant objects, which is myopia.

 Often, rather than both eyes being overworked an equal amount, one eye (usually the person’s dominant eye) will tend to perform a disproportionate amount of the near work.
 This can result, only or mostly in that eye, in the onset or progression of myopia or astigmatism.
 To some extent, this refractive difference in the eyes, if great enough, also can hinder one’s depth perception to some extent.